Senior Teaching Fellowships

 4. Teaching Mentor’s Recommendation Report (via e-mail).
 This report should incorporate information obtained through observation of the applicant’s teaching.

-Students should complete item 1-4 in electronic form to the student’s Department or Program by January 11, 2013.
-The student should also arrange for the mentor to submit a letter of recommendation electronically directly to the Department or Program by the same date.
+Students should complete items 1 - 4 by January 16, 2015.
+The student should arrange for the mentor or adviser to submit a letter of recommendation electronically directly to the Department or Program by the same date.